-Many homeowners have benefited from house price growth in recent years and it presents an interesting opportunity for many baby boomers, using equity release, to free up some of the money locked in their property.
+Many homeowners have benefitted from house price growth in recent years and it presents an interesting opportunity for many to use equity release to free up some of the money locked in their property.

 According to SunLife, the average homeowner aged 55 and over – the point at which you can access equity release products – has lived in their current home for 24 years, during which time it is likely to have more than tripled in value.
-Many will have paid off their mortgage or may only have a small amount left and on average could have £280,000 of equity in their property.
-SunLife says - 'Some of this money could be accessed tax-free using equity release and can be used to supplement your retirement income, help loved ones onto the property ladder or even build your own property empire'.
+Many will have paid off their mortgage or may only have a small amount left, and on average could have £280,000 of equity in their property.

 Here is how to release equity from your property.